 Location: 8 47.17'S 139 11.67'W

 Land ho from Argo!
 It’s been a relaxing yet eventful last day of passage here in the South Pacific.
-We were greeted this morning by fair winds and following seas but unfortunately, the former was in the wrong direction for sailing so motoring it was!
-No classes today but rather a two-hour Navigation exam, taken with our watch groups, that all 19 students (and 2 staff) hopefully passed.
-When we weren’t furiously plotting and measuring currents, the crew of Argo chose to spend their time in a variety of ways from sleeping and watching movies up forward (and enjoying the A/C), to reading on deck, sharing photos of past adventures, working in the saloon, participating in and listening to Jack and Henry’s guitar jam session, or playing chess in the cockpit.
+We were greeted this morning by fair winds and following seas, but unfortunately, the former was in the wrong direction for sailing, so motoring it was!
+No classes today but rather a two-hour Navigation exam, taken with our watch groups that all 19 students (and two staff) hopefully passed.
+When we weren’t furiously plotting and measuring currents, the crew of Argo chose to spend their time in a variety of ways, from sleeping and watching movies up forward (and enjoying the A/C) to reading on deck, sharing photos of past adventures, working in the saloon, participating in and listening to Jack and Henry’s guitar jam session, or playing chess in the cockpit.
 Chess has become something of a national sport aboard Argo; the competition (and trash talk) is fierce.

 P.S.
 Shoutout to my dad and brothers and any other of my friends and family that may be reading this!
-Love and miss you all lots and can’t wait to talk to you once we get to land (no promises though…)
+I love and miss you all lots and can’t wait to talk to you once we get to land (no promises, though…)